Identifying everyone who will be impacted by your change programme

 2. Do employees actually know what they can expect from you?

-It is extremely important to that they know that you will work with them in "grinding out" in practical, manageable detail what the high level strategy, vision, values things actually mean for them as the "troops" in action.
+It is also important that they know that you will work with them in "grinding out" in practical, manageable detail what the high level strategy, vision, values things actually mean for them as the "troops" in action.

 3. Do your employees really know what is expected of each other?